 Any parent who has tried to cajole a kid into saying “cheese” for the camera knows how tough it can be – especially when a pro your child doesn’t know is taking the pictures.
 But parents of children with special needs have an extra challenge.
 How do you capture your child’s unique personality and beauty in still life for a medium that often strives for that “perfect pose”?

-Ferndale-based photographer Glenn Triest, who often photographs the covers of Metro Parent, offers his top-10 list of tips for getting that perfect shot.
+Ferndale-based photographer Glenn Triest offers his top-10 list of tips for getting that perfect shot.

 1. Try many angles.
 Up, down, sideways.
 Sometimes the subject’s mobility is limited, but the photographer’s is not.